 It’s still not too late to plant leeks, and I’ve been getting mine this weekend.

-Back in March, I sowed the leek seeds undercover, in 15cm pots of multipurpose compost.
-They’ve been hardening off over the last few weeks, and now they’re pencil-thick, the time has come to plant them out.
+Back in March, I sowed the leek seeds undercover in 15cm pots of multipurpose compost.
+They’ve been hardening off over the last few weeks, and now that they’re pencil-thick; the time has come to plant them out.

-I’ve always used the traditional dibbing method to transplant leeks, and this is how it works.
+I’ve always used the traditional dibbing method to transplant leeks, which is how it works.

 The night before, I water the prepared soil well and firm the surface down.